harphield/riichi-tools-rs/README.md

 - Hand analysis
     - Shanten for 13 tiles [DONE]
     - Shanten for 14 tiles with complete hand indication [DONE]
+    - Ukeire, tile acceptance
     - Potential discards and their value
-    - Ukeire
     - Hand value for complete hand (14 tiles)
     - Hand value for tenpai hand with possible outcomes
     - All of the above also for hands with calls